 Safe Water and AIDS – SWAP’s program activities are conducted through existing structures where the communities take an active role in their own health and development.
 SWAP has continued to conduct trainings and build the capacities of communities and the various program beneficiaries to enhance their development agenda for sustainability.
 Capacity building of target populations in various programs has been key in empowering and supporting them to address their health needs through enabling them engage, share ideas, mobilizing resources and adopt positively to the ever changing needs.

-Training of Health Workers on WASH and Waste management.
+Training of Health Workers on WASH.

 Social Behavior Change Communication (SBCC)

 SBCC is the strategic use of communication approaches to promote changes in knowledge, attitudes, norms, beliefs and behaviors SBCC is grounded in theory and is evidence-based.
 Programs are designed on the basis of existing data and they follow a systematic process, analyzing the problem in order to define barriers and motivators to change, and design a comprehensive set of tailored interventions that promote the desired behaviors.
-SWAP has incorporated SBCC in most of its program and research in the prevention of HIV, Diarrhea and Malaria as well as during emergency response during flood response and the COVID-19 pandemic.
+SWAP has incorporated SBCC in most of its program and research in the prevention of HIV, Diarrhea and Malaria as well as during emergency response during flood response the COVID-19 pandemic and cholera outbreaks.
 SWAP uses this SBCC approach as a way of communicating and providing feedback to promote social behavior change.
 The technique encourages participatory dialogue that increases inner motivation and problem solving.

 Early Childhood Development